Roberta Levine on May 13, 2020

 Holidays, especially Jewish Holidays, are not the best time to enforce a weight loss diet.

-Take Shavuot, which this year begins in a couple of days – on the eve of Saturday, June 9.
+Take Shavuot, which this year begins on the eve of Thursday, May 28.
 For reasons that some attribute to parsing of Jewish law and others, to a tradition that evolved amongst Eastern European Jews, cheese and one of its sweetest uses, cheesecake, is a Shavuot treat.

 And so, a good excuse to offer one of my very favorite recipes for cheesecake and hope that somehow the abundant calories don’t count during the holiday.